Flip Secrets: 7 Untold Truths Every Real Estate Investor Needs To Know

 The Kitchen Triangle: We focus on opening the triangle by removing non-load-bearing walls between the kitchen and the living area.
 Creating that open floor plan value is the standard for modern retail buyers.

-Professional investors focus on highest ROI home improvements by identifying floor plan inefficiencies that can be corrected to move a property from a 2-bedroom comparable to a 3-bedroom comparable, effectively manufacturing equity regardless of broader market trends.
+Professional investors focus on the highest ROI home improvements by identifying floor plan inefficiencies that can be corrected to move a property from a 2-bedroom comparable to a 3-bedroom comparable, effectively manufacturing equity regardless of broader market trends.

 Friction occurs when you spend money on invisible items that buyers do not value.
 You must learn to ignore your personal taste and focus on the appraiser checklist: